BeyondPlanck I. Global Bayesian analysis of the Planck Low Frequency Instrument data: Parameterizing the microwave sky

 When the local magnetic field is highly structured, synchrotron emission can be highly polarized, with a theoretical maximum polarization fraction of $p=75\,\%$.
 In practice, this value is decreased due to line-of-sight and volume integration effects, and according to \Planck\ and \WMAP, more typical values are $\lesssim15\,\%$ at high Galactic latitudes, with extreme cases reaching 30--50\,\% only in a few large-scale supernova remnants that, when projected on the sky, take the form of so-called ``Galactic spurs'' \citep{planck2014-a31}.

 At low frequencies, polarized synchrotron emission is also significantly affected by Faraday rotation \citep[e.g.,][and references therein]{beck:2013}.
 This effect is caused by circular birefringence, i.e., left- and right-handed circular polarized emission travel at different speeds through a magnetic field embedded in an ionized medium, resulting in a net rotation of the polarization angle of linearly polarized emission.
 The polarization angle rotation is proportional to the magnetic field strength as well as to the square of the wavelength of the emission.
-Numerically, the rotation angle is typically a few degrees at 23~GHz at low Galactic latitudes, but reaches hundreds of degrees at 2.3~GHz \citep{Carretti:2019, fuskeland:2019}.
-Therefore, where relevant, we account for Faraday rotation when comparing our results with low-frequency surveys such as S-PASS (2.3~GHz; \citealp{Carretti:2019}), but we neglect it for higher-frequency surveys such as \Planck\ and \WMAP.
+Numerically, the rotation angle is typically a few degrees at 23\,GHz at low Galactic latitudes \citep{Carretti:2019, fuskeland:2019}, and we neglect it for the higher-frequency \Planck\ and \WMAP\ surveys considered here.